Cret123/The-Cyborg-Gadgets/Generation_4/Generation_4.md

 - [Watch 4.3](./Watch4.3/Watch4.3.ino)
 - [Watch 4.4](./Watch4.4/)
 - [Watch 4.5](./Watch4.5/Watch4.5.ino) is designed for expeditions, designed with many useful navigation features.
 The most notable amoung them is a GPS module.

+## Installation

+1. Gather the required hardware.
+2. Download or clone this repository.
+3. Install the Arduino IDE.
+4. In the Arduino IDE, install any required libraries for your watch model.
+5. Open the .ino file for your chosen watch model from the Generation_4 directory.
+6. Connect your hardware according to the pin definitions at the top of the chosen file.
+7. Upload the code to the arduino.